Arcensoth/noita-challenge-buffet/README.md

 - Heartbreak: maximum health cannot be increased
 - Bane of Midas: gold is deadly and must be avoided
-- Mortality: damage is applied to maximum health
+- Mortality: take damage to maximum health

 ## Developer notes